With all the retail software systems, integrated point of sale and inventory around, you’re likely tempted to indulge in complicated sales metrics.

-Consider focusing on just 5 essential retail sales metrics, before your mind is buried under Excel pivot tables or your Qlikview screen overcrowds and freezes.
-For all an all, it’s the real time overview you need.
-Your way to glory is keeping real life events running smoothly in real time, and adjusting your strategy after certain periods.
+Consider focusing on just 5 essential retail sales metrics, before your mind is buried in Excel pivot tables or your Qlikview screen overcrowds and freezes.
+For all an all, it’s the real-time overview you need.
+Your way to glory is keeping real-life events running smoothly in real time, and adjusting your strategy after certain periods.

-Number of customers is the most straightforward metric for you retail business.
+A number of customers are the most straightforward metric for your retail business.
 Even a child gets that the place that’s crowding with customers must be doing good.
 You normally don’t go to an empty restaurant, don’t you?

-Customers are the sole source of money of you retail business.
+Customers are the sole source of money for your retail business.
 As Karl Marx had it, human work adds real value to land and capital.
 For a retailer, the more potential customers you get into your shop, the more money they’ll likely leave behind.

 If you’re in e-commerce, measuring customer numbers is pretty easy.
-It does however take some experience in reading the analytics.
+It does, however, take some experience in reading the analytics.
 Most probably you’ll be using Google Analytics, but don’t forget that your e-commerce backend has at least some visitor statistics.
-Even if these are not as fancy as Google provides, they are typically east to read and might even be more accurate.
-Set you benchmarks, compare results to last year and yesterday.
+Even if these are not as fancy as Google provides, they are typically easy to read and might even be more accurate.
+Set your benchmarks, compare results to last year and yesterday.

 NB!
-Number of customers is the only metric you can grow almost infinitely, i.e. the theoretical limit is the number of inhabitants on Earth.
-And possibly more, depending your views on extraterrestrial retail.
+A number of customers are the only metric you can grow almost infinitely, i.e. the theoretical limit is the number of inhabitants on Earth.
+And possibly more, depending on your views on extraterrestrial retail.

 2. Effectivity (Retail Conversion Rate)

 Alright, we already had to distinguish retail visitors and retail customers.
-Some visitor don’t buy anything.
+Some visitor doesn’t buy anything.
 It’s rather unlikely in a big shopping mall, but very common in specialty stores or luxury boutiques.

 Customer conversion ratio = No of transactions / Customer traffic x 100

-According to Industry Retailer, the average conversion rate for ecommerce sites is about 2-3%.
+According to Industry Retailer, the average conversion rate for e-commerce sites is about 2-3%.
 Sure it differs from industry to industry, but don’t feel too relieved if you’re in that range.
 To succeed, you need to be better than others.
-Just use common sense and browse Internet to find benchmarks suitable to you retail business, i.e. what you’re selling.
+Just use common sense and browse the Internet to find benchmarks suitable to your retail business, i.e. what you’re selling.